 Aurelia George Mulgan

-Professor George Mulgan has taught extensively on Japanese politics and Northeast Asian security issues, and published on many aspects of Japanese politics, foreign and defence policies.
+Professor George Mulgan has taught extensively on Japanese politics and Northeast Asian security issues, and published on many aspects of Japanese politics, political economy, and foreign and defence policies.

 Professor George Mulgan is a regular contributor to East Asia Forum at http://www.eastasiaforum.org/author/aureliageorgemulgan/ and most recently to the National Bureau of Asian Research (NBR) on 'Japanese Agricultural Reform and the Trans-Pacific Partnership' at http://www.nbr.org/research/activity.aspx?id=257 and to Current History on 'Can Trade Talks Drive Reform in Japan?' at http://www.currenthistory.com/Article.php?ID=994.

 Professor George Mulgan has acted as a consultant to Japan's Ministry of Agriculture, Forestry and Fisheries, the Norinchukin Bank, the Research Institute for Economy, Trade and Industry (RIETI) and the Japan External Trade Organization (JETRO).